wrentaur/jekyll-base/_posts/2017-04-06-netlify-question-three.markdown

 date:   2017-04-08 14:00
 categories: Netlify Questions
 ---
-I really enjoyed using netlify for this project!
+I really enjoyed using Netlify for this project!

 First of all, the quick and easy interation process with my GitHub account was amazing!